Feeding your baby in the NICU

 - Breast milk or formula through a feeding tube.
 A feeding tube is a tube that goes into your baby’s stomach to give her food when she can’t get it from regular feeding.
 Depending on your baby’s condition, she may need a gastronomy tube (also called a g-tube), a nasogastric tube (also called an NG tube) or an orogastric tube (also called an OG tube).
 A g-tube goes directly into your baby’s stomach.
 An NG tube goes through your baby’s nose, down the esophagus and into your baby’s stomach.
 An OG tube goes into your baby’s mouth, down the esophagus and into your baby’s stomach.

 - Through an intravenous line (also called an IV).
 This is for babies who are very small or sick.
-Your baby’s provider places a small tube in a vein in your baby’s hand, foot, scalp or belly button.
+Your baby’s health care provider places a small tube in a vein in your baby’s hand, foot, scalp or belly button.
 Your baby get fluids and important nutrients through the IV to help her grow.

 Depending on your baby’s condition, you may use a few of these methods together to feed your baby.
 For example, your baby may get food from a feeding tube and an IV.